 CABIN:

 We stayed in French Balcony (Category C).
 The cabin was fairly small but we were rarely in there.
 When we were, it was still enough space for us to get ready, relax or have a glass of wine and watch the changing scenery out of the balcony.
-The flat screen TV was a good size and nice way to look at the week’s itinerary and daily activities.
+The flat-screen TV was a good size and a nice way to look at the week’s itinerary and daily activities.
 Our cabin stewardess was wonderful – she noticed we drank a lot of water so every morning and evening she gave us three extra bottles of water.

 ONBOARD LIFE:

 The Aquavit Terrace was my favorite place to relax with a book and glass of wine while sailing.
 It is absolutely beautiful!
-We spent almost all of our time onboard the ship in the Aquavit Terrace.
+We spent almost all of our time on board the ship in the Aquavit Terrace.
 The rest of the time was spent in the Viking Lounge, or on the roof of the ship.
 We were extremely lucky with the weather- it was mid 40s-50s the entire week and only rained once, during the night.
 The roof of the Odin had a life-sized chess set, shuffleboard, mini-golf and lots of chairs for relaxing and scenic viewing.
 At night, the “night captain” was on the roof and would gladly chat with you about local scenery, upcoming locks and bridges we would be passing through.
 At certain points, we would be sent back inside as we would pass under a “dangerously low” bridge.

 Each evening in the Viking Lounge there was a lecture or activity, followed by cocktail hour and the daily briefing.
-On our cruise, we had a pretzel making demonstration, Viennese Coffee lecture, German language lesson, History of WW2, History of the Danube & Holiday decorating.
+On our cruise, we had a pretzel-making demonstration, Viennese Coffee lecture, German language lesson, History of WW2, History of the Danube and Holiday decorating.
 During one of the long mornings sailing, there was an Austrian celebration with Austrian music, pastries, beer & lunch served in the Lounge and Aquavit Terrace.
 This was extremely popular, and I wish they would have had another one for Germany!
 The Viking Lounge filled up to capacity during the Daily Briefing, where the Cruise Director discussed the next port of call, tour options and activity suggestions.
 The complimentary shipwide wireless internet was a huge bonus.
-I could download new books on my kindle, upload pictures to Facebook, email with friends and family and research upcoming ports.
+I could download new books on my kindle, upload pictures to Facebook, email with friends and research upcoming ports.

 DINING: